waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Tile Testing Complete: Confirmed BOOKSHELF, TV, TOWN_MAP, RADIO, and WINDOW are all impassable.

 ## 3. Critical Bugs & Lessons Learned
 - **`autopress_buttons` Misuse (CRITICAL):** I have a severe, recurring failure of using `autopress_buttons=true` with tools that output data (like coordinates or decisions) instead of a JSON array of button strings.
-This parameter is *exclusively* for tools designed to automate menu navigation via button presses.
-This must be corrected immediately.
+This parameter is *exclusively* for tools that generate button press sequences for menu navigation.
+Confusing `path_plan` with `autopress_buttons` leads to critical tool failures.

 ## 5. Agent/Tool Development Ideas (New)
 - **`phone_call_summarizer` Agent:** Parses phone call dialogue to extract key information (rematches, items) and suggest notepad updates.